 Metro Business Advisors

-Please compile the items on this CHECKLIST to allow us to assess how best to help in your pursuit of your Life Beyond Business™
+Please compile the items on this CHECKLIST to allow Metro to determine how best to help in your pursuit of your Life Beyond Business™

-It is imperative to have clean books that match your tax returns.
+Having clean books that match your tax returns is imperative.
 The first thing a prospective buyer will look at after the confidential business overview is your financials.
-If our business brokers or M&A advisors can’t justify the sale price, it will be hard to convince a buyer to pay what you want AND it will also be impossible for a buyer to get a loan.
+If our business brokers or M&A advisors can’t justify the asking price, a buyer won’t be convinced to pay what you want AND it will also be impossible for a buyer to get a loan.

-Year-to-date profit and loss statement with a comparison to same period last year, and a current balance sheet.
+Year-to-date profit and loss statements with a comparison to the same period last year, and a current balance sheet.